 - Ongnamoversand – based in Germany they have an excellent range of incenses in the main brands – more of a range than the UK companies too.

-- Rakuten.com – a huge and confusing Japanese retail website, like a hybrid between Amazon & eBay but more personal and very Japanese.
-You first add your items to your basket (it helps if you buy everything from the same seller) and when you are ready you give them your details and place your order – you won’t see any shipping listed (just a way to estimate it).
-The seller will email you when they have calculated the method and the price and ask you to email back “ORDER AUTHORIZED” if you agree.
+- Rakuten & Rakuten Global – a huge and confusing Japanese retail website, like a hybrid between Amazon & eBay but more personal and very Japanese.
+You can buy from different sellers but each seller is a different payment/shipping process so it saves money to use one seller.
+You won’t see any shipping listed immediately (just a way to estimate it) but the seller will email you when they have calculated the cost and often they ask you to email back “ORDER AUTHORIZED” if you agree.
 They usually send by international mail so you will have to pay fees and Import VAT at the UK end but the prices are pretty cheap anyway.
+Rakuten Global is for foreign buyers and you can select to have English language but if you click on your basket or wishlist then it often reverts back to the ordinary Rakuten site in Japanese, which can be frustrating.
+The 2 flavours of Rakuten seem to have different baskets too so it can be confusing but keep going because it is worth it.
 I have used the following shops:

 Crib sheets …